 This policy allows for a device to be confiscated and securely stored if there is reason to believe it contains indecent images or extreme pornography.
-In 'Sexting in Schools and Colleges - Responding to Incidents and Safeguarding Young People' Part 1, guidance for carrying out searches is outlined.
+In 'Sharing Nudes and Semi-Nudes - Responding to Incidents and Safeguarding Young People' Part 2, guidance for carrying out searches is outlined.
 Our Academy will follow this guidance.
 See below for brief notes of this guidance.